Getting Started

 Component: NServiceBus

 A message is the unit of communication for NServiceBus.
-There are two types of messages, commands and events, that capture more of the intent and help NServiceBus enforce messaging best practices.
-This enforcement is enabled by default but can be disabled.
+There are two types of messages, commands and events, that capture more of the intent and users to follow messaging best-practices.

 CommandEvent